raduconst/artist-images/README.md

 ### To add

-- updating the database values;
+- updating the database values on form submit;